Do people ever accuse you of being thin-skinned?

 If we have developed borderline personality disorder (BPD) as a result of our traumatic childhood, then one of the main symptoms we are likely to have developed is difficulties with interpersonal relationships.
 Most often, too, part of this difficulty resides in the fact that we are likely to be extremely thin-skinned.

-Thus, in an unconscious, desperate attempt to protect ourselves from further psychological pain, we become hypervigilant in connection with being on the look out for further signs that someone may be a threat to our psychological welfare by emotionally hurting us.
+Thus, in an unconscious, desperate attempt to protect ourselves from further psychological pain, we become hypervigilant and hypersensitive in connection with being on the lookout for further signs that someone may be a threat to our psychological welfare by emotionally hurting us.

 Rather like a dog who has been regularly beaten, we ‘snarl’ at (or ‘run away’ from) anyone who remotely seems to represent such a threat lest they harm us like we were harmed before.